rgcl/jsonpack/README.md

 I is not a native English speaker, so create a issue or better a pull request for all of my grammatical errors :)
 As well, if you have a code issue or suggestion, create a issue, Thanks!

+### Wath about the icon?
+The icon is a generic (LGPL) icon by David Vignoni - http://www.icon-king.com/

 ## LICENCE

 The MIT License (MIT)